ThomDietrich/home-assistant.io/source/_integrations/statistics.markdown

   default: Stats
   type: string
 state_characteristic:
   description: The characteristic that should be used as the state of the statistics sensor.
-All characteristics are provided as attributes.
+All other characteristics are provided as attributes.
   required: false
   default: mean
   type: string